 In response to the ‘super-complaint’ compiled by ‘Which?’, the PSR set up a 3-month consultancy project asking for input from the payments industry and consumers affected by APP scams.
 In March 2018 they established a steering group to draw up an industry code to protect consumers, and ensure there is a compensation scheme for victims.
-This is due to be in place by September 2018.
-Because of the tight deadline, it’s believed that the code will be modified up to early 2019 to ensure the best possible outcomes.
+Because of the tight deadline, it’s believed that the code will be modified to ensure the best possible outcomes.

 What are the Proposed Changes to Help Future Victims of APP Fraud?

 Although the steering group is still in progress, it’s thought that changes will need to be both procedural and legislative.